Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Concluding remarks

-The statistics developed in this paper are defined based on thin redshift slices, making them potentially applicable to slitless surveys such as Euclid and CSST, where redshift errors may significantly impact traditional 3D clustering analyses.
-Considering that no previous work has discussed marked statistics using 2D angular clustering, this study also provides value from a purely theoretical perspective.
+The statistics developed in this study are based on thin redshift slices, making them well-suited for slitless spectroscopic surveys (e.g., Euclid, CSST) and wide-band photometric surveys, where redshift uncertainties hinder traditional 3D clustering.
+The 2D angular correlation function offers greater robustness to such uncertainties, enabling broader applicability.
+Additionally, since marked statistics have not been previously explored using 2D angular clustering, this study also provides new theoretical insights.

-In this proof-of-concept paper, we only considered three weighting schemes.
-Since the dependence of clustering on the environment is complex and varied, we expect cosmological constraints could be further enhanced by exploring additional weighting approaches (such as $\rho^\alpha$, $(|\nabla \rho|/\rho)^\alpha$, and others).
-Furthermore, to better prepare for slitless survey analyses, machine learning algorithms and scattering transforms on 2D redshift-sliced data also warrant investigation.
-We will explore these directions in future works.
+In this proof-of-concept study, we only considered three weighting schemes.
+Since the dependence of clustering on the environment is complex and varied, we expect cosmological constraints could be further enhanced by exploring additional weighting approaches.
+For instance, the weighting scheme $\rho^\alpha$, which assigns weights based on the local density raised to the power $\alpha$, emphasizes either dense or underdense regions, improving the contrast between galaxy clusters in different environments and yielding tighter constraints~\citep{Yang+etal+2020,Lai+etal+2024}.
+Alternatively, weights based on the density gradient, $(|\nabla \rho|/\rho)^\alpha$, or combinations of both schemes can be used in 2D marked angular statistics~\citep{Xiao+etal+2022}.
+Additionally, cosmological constraints can be improved by employing reconstructed density fields~\citep{Wang+Shi+etal+2024, Shi+Wang+Yang+etal+2025}.
+To further advance slitless survey analyses, machine learning methods and scattering transforms applied to 2D redshift-sliced data also deserve exploration.
+These avenues will be pursued in future study.